shopware/shopware/src/Docs/Resources/current/4-how-to/350-use-and-add-options-in-cms.md

 );
 ```

-Therefore you also need add a corresponding snippet for it:
+Therefore you also need to add a corresponding snippet for it:

 ```json
 {